ramtinJ95/Mywiki/Module 6 Security.md

 applicaton load balancer.
 It does this by using ACL to protect your aws resources.

-__Amazon Inspector__ help to improvethe security and compliance of applicatons by running automated security assesments.
+__Amazon Inspector__ help to improve the security and compliance of applicatons by running automated security assesments.
 It checks applications for security vulnaerabilities and deviations from security best practises, such as open access to EC2 instances and installations of vulnerable software versions.